-Lead is poison, a potent neurotoxin that’s sickening and deadly effects have been known for nearly 3,000 years and written about by historical figures from the Greek poet and physician Nikander and the Roman architect Vitruvius to Benjamin Franklin.
+Lead is poison, a potent neurotoxin that’s sickening and deadly effects have been known for nearly 3,000 years.
 During the 19th century, U.S. paint manufacturers began to use "white lead" as a pigment for house paint because it could be tinted a variety of colors and was thought to be a protective coating.
 Although Lead poisoning from paint was documented as a serious threat to children in the early 1900s, Lead was used in paint on exterior and interior of homes, woodworking, furniture and even cribs, for decades.
 To protect against this risk, on April 22, 2008, EPA issued a rule requiring the use of Lead-safe practices and other actions aimed at preventing Lead poisoning.
 Under the rule, beginning April 22, 2010, contractors performing renovation, repair and painting projects that disturb Lead-based paint in homes, child care facilities, and schools built before 1978 must be certified and must follow specific work practices to prevent Lead contamination.

 Common renovation activities like sanding, cutting, demolition and remodeling can create hazardous Lead dust and chips by disturbing Lead-based paint, which can be harmful to adults

 and children.
 Lead dust is heavier than environmental dust, sticky, and may taste sweet to children and pets.
 Frequent and thorough cleaning of high risk areas like floors, entryways,

 and windows is necessary to reduce Lead hazards.
 Dust also forms when painted surfaces bump or rub together.
 Leadbased paint found on surfaces that children chew or on surfaces that get a lot of wear-and-tear also can be a serious health hazard.